Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 ***Color.*** You alter the color of both explosive itself, the color of the explosion, and the color of the smoke it produces.

-***Damage Type.*** You alter the damage type of any explosive you craft to :dmg-blunt: Bludgeoning, :dmg-piercing: Piercing, :dmg-fire: Fire, :dmg-thunder: Thunder, or :dmg-lightning: Lightning.
+***Damage Type.*** You alter the damage type of any explosive you craft to :dmg-bldg: Bludgeoning, :dmg-pier: Piercing, :dmg-fire: Fire, :dmg-thunder: Thunder, or :dmg-lightning: Lightning.

 ### Level 13: Sabotage